fbennett/juris-m-top/src/content/release/index.md

       urlpath: https://juris-m.github.io/juris_m_connector-6.0.20.7.xpi
       description: Provides a "Save to Jurism" option in the Firefox context menu (right-click), and enables Jurism support in Google Docs.
-                   Clicking on the link to the right will install this add-on.
+                   Clicking on the link to the left will install this add-on.
     -
       label: Jurism Connector (Google Chrome or Chromium)
       icon: link.svg